Open to Tree Reading Series supporters, readers, and listeners, in other words, the Tree faithful.

 Honourable Mention: Elbow Grease, by Leslie Strutt

-David Blaikie won the Tree Press chapbook competition, blind judged by Jason Heroux.
+David Blaikie won the Tree Press chapbook contest, blind judged by Jason Heroux.
 His manuscript Farewell to Coney Island will have 50 copies printed by Tree Press.

 Second place was Janice Tokar, third place was Jennifer Pederson, with honourable mentions to Lesley Strutt and Grant Savage.